 - Personal contacts

-- Review Career Exploration Experience (CEE) Policies and Guidelines – make sure to check out the prerequisites to make sure you meet the requirements!
+- Review the Career Exploration Experience (CEE) Policies and Guidelines– make sure to check out the prerequisites to make sure you meet the requirements!
+This link also includes the academic requirements of Career Exploration Experience.

 - If participating in the activity to meet your graduation requirement, review your Academic Department’s Requirements